On $q$-convex hypersurfaces in Riemannian manifolds: Introduction

-If inequality \eqref{qpinched1} is not satisfied for some $1\leq \ell \leq \min\{p,q-1\}$ in Theorem \ref{mainA2}, then one can get upper bounds to the corresponding Betti number in the spirit of Theorem \ref{mainB2}.
+If inequality \eqref{qpinched1} is not satisfied for some $1\leq \ell \leq \min\{p,\beta_q\}$ in Theorem \ref{mainA2}, then one can still derive upper bounds for the corresponding Betti number in the spirit of Theorem \ref{mainB2}.

-Notice that our work can also be considered as the extrinsic analogue to the paper of Petersen and Wink \cite{pw21}.

-The structure of the paper is as follows: In sections \ref{auxres} and \ref{bwoper} we provide the background material and prove auxiliary results.
-The proofs of our main theorems follow in section \ref{mainproofs}.
-Finally, in section \ref{amb-sphere} we examine the special case where the ambient space is the unit sphere.
+The structure of the paper is as follows.
+In Sections \ref{auxres} and \ref{bwoper}, we provide the necessary background material and establish several auxiliary results.
+The proofs of the main theorems are given in Section \ref{mainproofs}.
+Finally, in Section \ref{amb-sphere}, we examine the special case in which the ambient space is the unit sphere.